lanne08/pride-flag/README.md

 ## About

 This is an ongoing project that I am using to teach myself more about HTML, CSS, and JavaScript.
-I originally began working on this page in June 2021, which is how I selected the Pride flag as the focus of my project.
+I originally began working on these webpages in June 2021, which is how I selected the Pride flag and LGBTQIA+ community as the focus of my project.

 ## Resources